resppl/TelegramRemotePC/README.md

 - Replace "YOUR_BOT_TOKEN_HERE" in the script called "TelegramRemotePCUS" with the copied token from BotFather.
 - Replace "YOUR_ID_TELEGRAM" in the script called "TelegramRemotePCUS" with your Telegram ID.

-# TO OBFUSCATE AND COMPILE A PYTHON FILE INTO AN EXECUTABLE FILE (EXE) USING PYINSTALLER AND ADD AN ICON, FOLLOW THE INSTRUCTIONS BELOW:
+# TO OBFUSCATE WITH PYARMOR AND COMPILE A PYTHON FILE INTO AN EXECUTABLE FILE (EXE) USING PYINSTALLER AND ADD AN ICON, FOLLOW THE INSTRUCTIONS BELOW:

 1. Install PyInstaller and PyArmor if you don't already have it.
 You can install it using pip by running the following command: